cookierekt/raffle_system/railway-deployment/URGENT_DEPLOY.md

-# 🚀 URGENT DEPLOYMENT - SIMPLIFIED VERSION
+# 🚀 URGENT DEPLOYMENT - FIXED & READY

-## ✅ READY TO DEPLOY IMMEDIATELY
+## ✅ READY TO DEPLOY IMMEDIATELY - ALL BUTTONS WORKING

-This is a completely simplified, Railway-optimized version that will work reliably.
+This is a completely simplified, Railway-optimized version with all button functionality fixed and tested.

 ### 🔧 WHAT WAS FIXED: